kw7oe/sadp-notes/architecture/publish_subscribe.md

 ### Solution
 - In the publish-subscribe pattern, components interact via annouced messages or events.
 - Components may subscribe to a set of events.
-- It is the joib of the publish-subscribe runtime infrastructure to make sure that each published event is delivered to all subscribers of that event.
+- It is the job of the publish-subscribe runtime infrastructure to make sure that each published event is delivered to all subscribers of that event.
 - Main form of connector is an **event bus**
 - Publisher components place events on the bus by annoucing them.
 - The connector delivers those events to subscriber components that have registered interest in those event.